Trnava: 16th–18th centuries

 It was after the establishment of the archbishopric and canonry that Trnava acquired the nickname of "A Little Rome".
 As the city of Rome was a center of the universal Catholic Church, the town of Trnava had been seen in popular view as the center of Catholicism in the Kingdom of Hungary.
-As contemporary scholar Matthias Bel had overstated: "You could say it is a town which is appearing as Rome on a small scale, and this, as to temples and also sacred institutions which were infused within it.
-Truly, that's why the people call it a Little Rome, knowing that small things are compared with big ones".
+As contemporary scholar Matthias Bel wrote: "You could say it is a town which is appearing as Rome on a small scale, and this, as to temples and also sacred institutions which were infused within it.
+Truly, that's why the people call it a Little Rome, knowing that small things are compared with big ones."

 The Jesuit Trnava University (1635–1777), the only university of the Kingdom of Hungary at that time, was founded by Archbishop Péter Pázmány.

-Founded to support the Counter-Reformation, Trnava University soon became a center of Slovak education and literature, since some of the teachers, half of the students were Slovaks.
+Founded to support the Counter-Reformation, Trnava University soon became a center of Slovak education and literature, since some of the teachers and half of the students were Slovaks.

 Pázmány himself was instrumental in promoting the usage of Slovak instead of Czech and had his work "Isteni igazságra vezető kalauz" (Guide to the Truth of God) and several of his sermons translated into Slovak.

 From the late 18th century Trnava became a center of the literary and artistic Slovak National Revival.
 The first standard codification of Slovak (by the priest Anton Bernolák in 1787) was based on the Slovak dialect used in the region of Trnava.

 19th century to Great War

-In 1820, the seat of archbishopric had been transferred back to Osztrihom, and Trnava ceased to be the religious center of the historic Kingdom of Hungary.
+In 1820, the seat of the Hungarian archbishopric was transferred back to Esztergom, and Trnava ceased to be the religious center of the historic Kingdom of Hungary.

 The importance of the town increased again when Trnava was connected with Bratislava through the horse-drawn railway.

-In 1838 Pozsony-Nagyszombati Első Magyar Vasúttársaság (First Hungarian Bratislava-Trnava Railway Company) was founded in order to connect royal towns with railway system.

-In 1840 horse-drawn railway started to operate on the route Bratislava-Svätý Jur, as the first railway line in the Kingdom of Hungary.
+In 1838 Pozsony-Nagyszombati Első Magyar Vasúttársaság (First Hungarian Bratislava–Trnava Railway Company) was founded in order to connect royal towns with railway system.
+In 1840 horse-drawn railway started to operate on the route Bratislava–Svätý Jur, as the first railway line in the Kingdom of Hungary.
 With connection to Trnava, the planned route was solemnly opened in June 1846 to be later prolonged to Sered in December 1846.

 During the Hungarian Revolution of 1848 Richard Guyon's army had been repulsed out of Trnava after clash with an Austrian army under command of Balthasar von Simunich on 14 December, in 1848.